fxpl/notebooks/README.md

 #### Notebook Analyzer
 When running notebook analyzer, `org.json` must be in the class path.
 A jar file is provided in `Programs/external`.
-If you want to use the modules functionality, also Programs/python must be in the class path.
+If you want to use the modules functionality or function listing, i.e. if you provide any of the arguments `--modules` and `functions=<FILE>`, also Programs/python must be in the class path.

 `NotebookAnalyzer` takes the following arguments:
  * `--nb_path=NB_PATH`, where `NB_PATH` is the path to a directory containing